vikzil/esp32-mpy-pwm-fan-controller/README.md

 # esp32-mpy-pwm-fan-controller
 MQTT-Enabled PWM Fan Controller with Thermistors and MicroPython on ESP32

-# Status
-🚧 Work in progress – the project is currently being populated...

 # Disclamer
 I am a hobbyist and not a professional when it comes to electronics or programming.
 While I try to ensure accuracy, there may be mistakes or suboptimal choices in my work.
 Please use this as a learning resource, and feel free to offer corrections or suggestions for improvement!